BiscyberA/Detection-Engineering/README.md

  - [Creating,Validating,Deploying and Monitoring Threat Detection Rules]

 <h2>Description</h2>
-In this lab, we will focus on the core principles of detection engineering by designing, validating, and monitoring threat detection rules to identify and mitigate potential cybersecurity threats.
-The lab environment includes configuring a Kali Linux,Windows 11, Ubuntu(Zeek) virtual machine, Nmap,Nikto,Elastic Siem and Atomic Red Team to simulate malicious activity, ingesting log data, and analyzing system behavior to create actionable detection rules.
+This project demonstrates core detection engineering principles by designing, validating, and monitoring threat detection rules to identify and mitigate potential cybersecurity threats.
+The lab environment consists of a multi-platform virtualized setup, including Kali Linux, Windows 11, and Ubuntu (Zeek), integrated with tools like Elastic SIEM, Nmap, Nikto, and Atomic Red Team.
+The homelab simulates real-world cyberattacks and malicious activities to generate log data for ingestion, analysis, and rule development.
+Key activities include configuring Elastic SIEM for centralized log analysis, leveraging Zeek for network traffic monitoring, and using Nmap and Nikto for active reconnaissance and vulnerability assessment.
+Atomic Red Team was employed to simulate adversary tactics, providing a foundation for creating and testing actionable detection rules mapped to the MITRE ATT&CK framework.
 <br />

 <h2>Tools Used</h2>